Ditto: Motion-Space Diffusion for Controllable Realtime Talking Head Synthesis: Experiments

 \subsection{Implementation Details}

 For training data, we collect and clean about 50 hours of broadcast scene videos from 330 identities, with an average video length of 150 seconds.
-For testing, we use the videos collected by previous works~\cite{guo2021ad, lu2021lsp, shen2022learning, li2023efficient} for quantitative evaluations.
-To evaluate the generalizability of our method, we select diverse image and audio samples from~\cite{xu2024hallo,chen2024echomimic} for qualitative evaluations.
+For evaluation, due to the limited computing resources, we conduct our primary quantitative comparison on \textit{Talk9} dataset while providing additional quantitative comparison on \textit{HDTF100} dataset.
+The \textit{Talk9} dataset consists of 9 videos from~\cite{guo2021ad, lu2021lsp, shen2022learning, li2023efficient} and has been widely used in GAN/NeRF-based talking head evaluations. \textit{HDTF100} contains 100 randomly sampled videos from the HDTF~\cite{zhang2021flow} dataset, which has been widely used for quantitative evaluation in previous works~\cite{chen2024echomimic, xu2024hallo, cui2024hallo2}.
+To evaluate the generalizability of our method, we select diverse image and audio samples from~\cite{xu2024hallo,chen2024echomimic} for qualitative evaluations

 In experiments, the headpose euler angles are represented using discrete bins~\cite{Wang_Mallya_Liu_2021}, and the final motion representation contains 265 dimensions.
 We have trained our models using 8 NVIDIA A100 GPUs with a batch size of 1024, using the Adan~\cite{xie2024adan} optimizer with a learning rate of 1e-4 and 0.02 weight decay for 500 epochs.
 We select the preferred checkpoint based on the lipsync score.